icerockdev/admin-toolkit/README.md

 ## JWTAuthProvider

-JWTAuthProvider is extension of AuthProvider, but it has `tokenRefreshOption` to fetch renewed access token, using refresh token.
+JWTAuthProvider is extension of AuthProvider, but it has `tokenRefreshFn` to fetch renewed access token, using refresh token.
 Also, authRequestFn returns `tokens` field with access and refresh token pair:

 ```javascript
 new AuthProvider({